Skip to main content

 “These cities aren’t just markets; they’re cultural powerhouses ready to set the tone for a league built to last,” the league said in a statement.

-Nine years ago, when Snopkowski first joined the San Francisco Bay Sox, an all-girls youth baseball team, it was for the joy of the sport.
+Nine years ago, when Snopkowski first joined the Bay Sox, a program that works in partnership with the San Francisco Recreation and Parks Department, it was for the joy of the sport.
 Now she’s one of eight girls playing at the high school level in San Francisco (there are two at Lincoln, two at Lowell, and four at Lick Wilmerding).
 With the 2026 launch of the WPBL, Snopkowski has a reason to dream about a long-term future in the sport.

 The best part?
 It’s happening where she lives, San Francisco.